 19-year-old Victorville man killed after driving off freeway in Fallbrook

-The driver was behind the wheel of a 2000 Mercury Sable that was traveling in the number one lane in free-flowing traffic when he suddenly veered to the right and lost control of the vehicle for unknown reasons, the CHP reported.
+The driver was behind the wheel of a 2000 Mercury Sable that was traveling in the No. 1 lane in free-flowing traffic when he suddenly veered to the right and lost control of the vehicle for unknown reasons, the CHP officials said.

 The driver, whose name was withheld pending family notification, was pronounced dead at the scene.
-His 23-year-old male passenger, also from Victorville, was airlifted to Palomar Hospital with moderate injuries, said North County Fire Protection District Public Information Officer John Choi.
+His 23-year-old male passenger, also from Victorville, was airlifted to Palomar Hospital with moderate injuries, John Choi, public information officer for North County Fire Protection District, said.

 CHP officers temporarily shut down a stretch of the northbound I-15 to allow the medical helicopter to land and carry the injured passenger to the hospital.
 The lanes were reopened about 1:30 p.m.